danielkunin/Regularized-Linear-Autoencoders/README.md

 eigenvalues = np.sqrt(lamb / (1 - s**2))
 ```

 This may be accelerated on frameworks like TensorFlow using a host of math, hardware, sampling, and deep learning tricks, leveraging our topological and geometric understanding of the loss landscape.
 For example, one can alternate between exact (convex) minimization with respect to `W1` fixing `W2` and then with respect to `W2` fixing `W1`.
-Or one can constrain `W2 = W1.T` *a priori* (see Appendix A):
+Or one can constrain, or tie, `W2 = W1.T` *a priori* (see Appendix A):

 ```python
 XXt = X @ X.T